Enough Time for a Ritual

 on an earthly cushion.

-And in her mind, she will review
+And in her mind, she’ll review

-and weep,
+her final day and weep,

-review her busy calendar
+review her calendar and weep

-and weep, for she has ample time
+and weep, for she is allowed

-to weep.
+enough time to weep.

 And eventually